Choosing the Right Industrial Camera for Barcode Scanning on Pallets

 Linear barcodes (e.g., Code 128) require higher resolution and precise alignment, making them more challenging in camera-based setups.

-Partnering with Dynamsoft for Barcode Decoding
+Partnering with Dynamsoft for Industrial Barcode Decoding Solutions

 Selecting the right industrial camera is only part of the equation.
 The software that decodes the barcodes is just as important.